 Following the suggested picturesque path, trail along Greenhill Road, around the edges of the Cleland Conservation Park, and soon enough you will arrive in a tiny town called Uraidla.
 Only the essentials are present here: a primary school, post office, bakery, hotel and a brewery (as we said, just the essentials).
 The latter three are all owned by the same company with the brewery housed inside the bakery.
 As such, it doesn’t take long for the mind to start pondering the first beer of the day while selecting the 10am smoko treat...

 The 12hL Premier Stainless brewhouse fills a corner of the bakery where a squash court once sat.
 Here, head brewer Oscar Matthews uses knowledge amassed from homebrewing and a short stint working at the family-owned SLO Brew in California.
-To enjoy the beers, venture next door, a mere five metres away, where you'll find all of his beers pouring at the Uraidla Hotel.
+To enjoy the beers – which have wasted little time winning over fans in SA and are now appearing further afield – venture next door, a mere five metres away, where you'll find them pouring at the Uraidla Hotel.

 The hotel first poured beer in 1867 when a Mr Edmund Wilcox was granted a storekeeper’s licence.
 Today, the venue has been renovated and all that is left from yesteryear is the long room facing the main street.
-Sharing the taps are other local craft beverages, while summer 2018/19 saw the owners installed a canning line too.
+Sharing the taps are other local craft beverages, while you can stock up on cans of Oscar's beers and, if you're peckish, the pies rightly have their own fine reputation.

-Uraidla Brewery is at 1196 Greenhill Road, Uraidla.
+Uraidla Brewery is at 1196 Greenhil Road, Uraidla.

 The second venue is only a short drive from Uraidla through charming townships to one of the very first independent breweries in South Australia, Lobethal Bierhaus.
 Al Turnbull first brewed in this former tweed factory in 2007 and, with wife Rosie at his side, continues to innovate to this day.